 Remember to take your automatic garage door opener out of your car before you move, and to collect your “spare keys” from friends, relatives, and vendors.

 You may come from an area of the country where lawyers handle the closing of real estate transactions.
-The buyer and the seller are each represented by a lawyer who handles the details like finalizing the contract, arranging for the title search and negotiating repair items.
 Things are different in Arizona where realtors are held to a high level of responsibility, which includes completing the contract and handling contract negotiations.
 In Arizona, Escrow Officers at Title Companies handle most of the closing arrangements, making sure that everything is done in accordance with the executed contract.
 Instead of having a closing with the buyer and the seller and each of their lawyers sitting across from each other at a table, you will likely complete all your closing paperwork in your Escrow Officer’s office, and you may not even meet the seller.

 The way property is described is also different in Arizona than it is in some other parts of the country.
 In some areas of the country, particularly the east, a property is usually described based on its relationship to street intersections or landmarks.
 This method of property description is called Metes and Bounds.
 When you buy property in Arizona your property will probably be located on what is called a “Plat Map”, especially if it is in a subdivision.
 The Plat shows the location of individual properties, streets, parks, etc. In most cases the property is described using lot number, tract name, map book reference, county and state.